Zhiyuan-Amos/blog/_posts/2023-02-07-test-principles.md

 readtime: true
 ---

 The purpose of writing tests is to "support the ability to change.
-Whether you're adding new features, doing a refactoring focused on code health, or undertaking a larger redesign, automated testing can quickly catch mistakes, and this makes it possible to change software with confidence."<sup>[1][1]</sup> Below are helpful principles on how to write tests.
+Whether you're adding new features, doing a refactoring focused on code health, or undertaking a larger redesign, automated testing can quickly catch mistakes, and this makes it possible to change software with confidence."<sup>[1][1]</sup> Below are helpful principles on how to write tests well.

 ## Test Groups